In 2022, tuition for full-time students at Pennsylvania Institute of Technology was $12,825 a year.

-Pennsylvania Institute of Technology is a private, nonprofit institution, so it has the same tuition for residents of Pennsylvania as it does for residents from other states.
+Pennsylvania Institute of Technology is a private, nonprofit institution, so it has the same tuition for residents of Pennsylvania as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

 Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Pennsylvania Institute of Technology.

 Pennsylvania Institute of Technology doesn't provide on-campus housing for students, so there is no cost for housing, however you should take into account other housing costs when evaluating the actual cost of different schools

 Meal-plan costs vary based on on how many meals are included in the plan you choose.

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The actual cost of books depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy books from students who have already taken the course.

 Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.